- Case Study

 “The majority of potato processing facilities will collect all steam peeled skin in dry form.
 Some processors still need to use water in the peel separation brush machines, but this is reducing every year.
 It has become an important key performance indicator for the food industry to reduce water usage, to reduce food waste and to improve sustainability.

 “Collecting the steam peeled skin and starch dry enables this material to be used in other parts of the value chain.
 It can be farmers feeding animals or anaerobic digesters changing biomass into biogas.
-These opportunities help maximize the utilization of every part of the potato and make every potato count.”
+These opportunities help maximise the utilisation of every part of the potato and make every potato count.”

 “Reduced maintenance and high reliability is vital and this a major reason why processors choose TOMRA.
 The Bredel hose pump is a part of the TOMRA solution...”